Illustration of Solar Analysis with Four Factors

 The two files below include an exercise where you can work through these equations using a very simple PMT function.
 You can work through this example in the file to be downloaded below.
 The first file has blanks that you can fill-in.
 The second file has completed data that you can use to verify the results.

 To make a LCOE analysis, all you have to do is set-up a little table where you input the four factors.
 The excerpts below demonstrate how the drivers of LCOE for solar and demonstrate how to compute LCOE on a nominal basis and a real inflation adjusted basis.
 The first excerpt demonstrates the three factors other than the carrying charge rate.

+Once all of the factors are defined and the carrying charge is established, you can compute the levelised cost of electricity.
+You convert the fixed cost per kW-year to the cost per MWH.
 Finally, the LCOE can be computed per the formulas above.
 For the solar project, the LCOE comes all from fixed costs as illustrated below.